 Hi, I’m Meike, a 3D Artist & Illustrator with a strong focus on Characters based in Germany.
 I'm working for publishers, advertising agencies and art studios.
 My work includes projects such as Children’s Book Illustration, Character Design, Visual Development, Product/Packaging Design, 3D Character & Environment Modeling as well as Look Development.
-I have worked with various clients such as Adobe, Logitech, LIDL, DELL, My Best Book, 3D Total and many more!
+I have worked with various clients such as Adobe, Disney, Logitech, LIDL, DELL, My Best Book, 3D Total and many more!

 Apart from the freelance work, I've also gained 5+ years experience as a 3D Modeling and Character Design lecturer and art department supervisor.
 I've successfully taught students on-site the campus at PIXL VISN and SCHOOL OF GAMES in Cologne until today.

 As an artist I'm constantly striving to learn new techniques and further develop my skills.
 My art style is full of joy, happiness and vibrant colors and gets influenced by everything I enjoy!
 Traveling is one of my main inspiration resources as I love discovering new places and cultures!

 Apart from all the art I enjoy spending my free-time with my 3 rescued chickens Abigail, Drizella and Ursula, which I named after Disney Characters, since I'm a huge Disney Animation fan.
 I spent my time with all things creative and aesthetic such as interior design, fashion, gardening and sports such as roller skating, snowboarding, latin ballroom dancing and horseback riding.